Imagine that you have these inputs...

 You have two options under the "Constraints" tab.
 One is quick, the other is slow.
 Let's see the slow option, first

-Namely, it's adding a lot of "Invalid Pairs" as described in more detail here.
+Namely, it's adding a lot of "Invalid Constraints" as described in more detail here.

-Confirm how you'd like to have the married pair operate:
+Confirm how you'd like to have the bound constraint operate:

-Most of the time when you have "Not Applicable" as an option, you will use "Bi-directional," as in this case.
-Here, we want "Do Not Add a Hotel" to be paired with Type of Room as "Not Applicable" AND we want to have Type of Room of "Not Applicable" to be paired up with "Do Not Add a Hotel" so we mark this one as a Bi-directional Married Pair.
-For more information on what each type of Married Pair is, go here.
+Most of the time when you have "Not Applicable" as an option, you will use "mutually bound constraints" as in this case.
+Here, we want "Do Not Add a Hotel" to be bound with Type of Room as "Not Applicable" AND we want to have Type of Room of "Not Applicable" to be bound with "Do Not Add a Hotel" so we mark this one as a Mutually Bound Constraint.
+For more information on Bound and Mutually Bound Constraints, go here.